mrhoads/IPD2024/labguide/module3_scale.md

 #### **Wait for Defender Sensor to be deployed**

+First, SSH to the k3s machine if you aren't in an SSH session already from the previous exercise.

+    ssh 192.168.1.100

-It may take several minutes for the Defender for Container resources to be deployed on your Kubernetes cluster.
+>[!note] It may take several minutes for the Defender for Container resources to be deployed on your Kubernetes cluster.
 Run `kubectl get pods -n mdc -w` to watch the status of this being deployed.

->[!tip] Wait for the pods in the **mdc** namespace to be running before proceeding to simulate the Defender alert.
+If you don't want to wait, you can [continue on to Observability](#module-32---observability) and return later to complete the attack simulation.

 #### Simulate Defender Alert